 When and where are the meetings?
-Our monthly general meetings are held on the second Monday of every month at the Hood River Hotel, 102 SW Oak Street in downtown Hood River, Oregon.
+We currently meet quarterly at the Hood River Hotel, 102 SW Oak Street in downtown Hood River, Oregon.
 Social hour happens from 5:00 to 6:00 pm, and meeting business lasts from 6:00 to 8:00 pm.

 What happens at the meetings?
 Each general meeting begins with a social hour—a time to grab a drink or a snack, network, socialize, and connect with others.
 (Drinks and snacks are available for purchase.)
 The meeting agenda begins with announcements, updates from our committees and affiliated groups, and a program or workshop based on topics of interest.
-See the Gorge Resistance Calendar for the program topic of the month.
+See the Gorge Resistance Calendar for the meeting program topic.

 Can I bring my kids?
 Our meeting space at the Hood River Hotel is open to children, but be aware that our monthly meetings do not have a very kid-friendly agenda.
 CGWAN has hosted and will continue to host more family-friendly events, such as sign-making and letter-writing parties.